What Is Pleural Mesothelioma?

 - VA Benefits and Health Care

 Military veterans with mesothelioma can file for benefits offered by the U.S. Department of Veterans Affairs (VA).
-These benefits include monthly payouts worth nearly $4,000 a month in many cases and medical care from the VA health care system.
+These benefits include monthly payouts worth $4,044.91 a month in many cases and medical care from the VA health care system.

 Pleural Mesothelioma FAQs

-The most common signs and symptoms of mesothelioma include difficulty breathing, dry coughing, chest tightness, shortness of breath, and fluid buildup in the lungs.
+Common signs and symptoms of pleural mesothelioma include difficulty breathing, dry coughing, chest tightness, shortness of breath, and fluid buildup in the lungs.

 These symptoms are associated with other respiratory illnesses, so it is important to be seen by a doctor to get a correct diagnosis.